WebAssembly/exception-handling/proposals/Level-1.md

 ### Stack traces

-When an exception is thrown, the runtime will pop the operand stack across function calls until a corresponding, enclosing try block is found.
+When an exception is thrown, the runtime will pop the stack across function calls until a corresponding, enclosing try block is found.
 It may also associate a stack trace that can be used to report uncaught exceptions.
-However, the details of this is left to the embedder, and WebAssembly does not have (direct) access to the stack trace.
+However, the details of this is left to the embedder.

 ## Changes to the text format.